 If you can identify the root cause of why you take things personally, it will be easier for you to change your thinking and stop taking things so personally.
 Here are some tips to help you stop taking things personally:

-1. Practice mindfulness and be present at the moment.
+1. Practice mindfulness and be present in the moment.
 When you are fully present, you are less likely to ruminate on past events or worry about future ones.
 Instead, you can focus on the here and now and what is actually happening in front of you.

 2. Don’t make assumptions.
 Often, when we take things personally, it is because we have made an assumption about what someone else is thinking or feeling.
 For example, if someone doesn’t return your phone call, you might assume that they are mad at you or that they don’t like you.
 Instead of assuming the worst, give people the benefit of the doubt and assume that there is a valid reason for their behavior.